tmip-emat/tmip-emat/docs/source/emat.conda.rst

     (EMAT) C:\Users\cfinley> cd Documents\Modeling
     (EMAT) C:\Users\cfinley\Documents\Modeling> jupyter-notebook myfilename.ipynb

+If you don't already have a notebook file to work with (they are identifiable by the ".ipynb" at the end of the filename) you can simply start jupyter-notebook with no file name, and you'll be presented with an interface to create one in the current directory.

 Alternatively, the next generation interface of Jupyter is called `JupyterLab <https://jupyterlab.readthedocs.io/en/stable/>`_.
 JupyterLab integrates many more features and provides for running